What Are The Most Spoken Languages In The United States

 Promote Inclusive Communication

 Consider learning basic phrases in other languages spoken in your community.
 Even a simple "hello" or "thank you" in someone's native language can go a long way in building rapport and fostering understanding.
-Advocate for language access services, such as translation and interpretation, to ensure that everyone has equal access to information and services.
+Advocate for language access services, such as translation and interpretation, to check that everyone has equal access to information and services.

 Advocate for Multilingualism